mevdschee/java-crud-api/full/README.md

   - [ ] Combined requests with support for multiple table names
   - [x] Search support on multiple criteria
   - [x] Pagination, sorting and column selection
+  - [ ] Relation detection and filtering on foreign keys
   - [ ] Foreign keys are turned into objects on demand
   - [x] Atomic increment support via PATCH (for counters)
   - [x] Binary fields supported with base64 encoding